grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 ```

 In the subchannel, connection scaling will be configured via a parameter
-called max_connections_per_subchannel, which be passed into the subchannel
+called max_connections_per_subchannel.
+That parameter will be set
+either via the service config or via a per-endpoint attribute in the LB
+policy tree.
+The approach for plumbing this parameter into the
+subchannel will be different in C-core than in Java and Go; see below
+for details.

+The max_connections_per_subchannel attribute can change with each resolver
-via a per-endpoint attribute.
-Configuring this via the service config
+update, regardless of whether it is set via the service config or via an
-will effectively set that per-endpoint attribute before passing the list
-of endpoints into the LB policy, but the attribute can also be set or
-modified by the LB policy.
+LB policy.
+When this happens, we do not want to throw away the subchannel
+and create a new one, since that would cause unnecessary connection churn.
+This means that the max_connections_per_subchannel parameter must not
+be considered part of the subchannel's unique identity that is set only
+at subchannel creation time; instead, it must be changeable over the life
+of a subchannel.

+If the max_connections_per_subchannel attribute is unset, the subchannel
+will assume a default of 1, which effectively means the same behavior
+as before this gRFC.

 As indicated in the comment above, the channel will enforce a maximum
 limit for the max_connections_per_subchannel attribute.
 This limit